tx-meta/dcu-kit/docs/dcu-kit-design-specs/dcu-kit.typ

 ==== Validation

 \
-+ *AdminWithdraw*
++ *DistributePayout*

-  This redeemer allows the group administrator to withdraw joining fees or funds agreed upon by the group using a multisig signature threshold.
+  This redeemer allows the group (or an administrator/bot) to trigger the distribution of funds to the eligible member for the current interval.
+It utilizes a "trustless collection" pattern where multiple member inputs are aggregated and sent directly to the borrower.

+  - *Eligibility Check*: Validate that the "Borrower" (recipient at *`borrower_output_index`*) provides a *Slot NFT* that matches the designated slot for the current interval (derived from the *`group_datum`* and time).
+This strictly enforces the rotation schedule.

-  - The Treasury UTxO being spent must be identified and contain a valid Treasury datum.
+  - The `Treasury` UTxOs being spent (at *`treasury_input_indices`*) must be identified and contain valid Treasury datums.

-  - A Group datum must be supplied as a reference input (at *`group_ref_input_index`*), ensuring that the Group NFT is present.
+  - A Group datum must be supplied as a reference input (at *`group_ref_input_index`*) to determine the Rotation Schedule and current Borrower.

-  - The administrator input (at *`admin_input_index`*) must prove ownership of the Group NFT.
+  - The "Borrower" output (at *`borrower_output_index`*) must go to the address of the scheduled member.

+  - The value sent to the borrower must equal the sum of the collected `claimable_amount`s from the inputs (minus any transaction fees if applicable).

-  - The output UTxO (at treasury_output_index) must remain at the Treasury Script's address and include an updated Treasury datum.
+  - The outputs at *`treasury_output_indices`* must return the Treasury UTxOs to the script address with updated datums (marking the current interval as "paid").

-  - Implement linear vesting for fund release by:
-    - Dropping the first *`fees_withdrawn`* elements from the original fees installments list to form the new Treasury datum.

-    - Verifying that the difference in value between input and output does not exceed the sum of the *`claimable_amount`* of installments that are past their *`claimable_at`* time.

   \
 + *ExitGroup*